 - You can request the lessor's (the lessor, agent or provider) approval to keep a pet at your home.
-The request must be made on the approved form called "Request for approval to keep a pet in rental property" which can be obtained from the RTA.
-Make sure you keep a record to show when you have sent it. - The lessor, agent or provider must respond to your request within 14 days after receiving it. - Their response must be in writing, using an approved form, and state- - ⊖ whether they approve or refuse your request; and - if they approve subject to conditions-they must include the conditions (see below for acceptable conditions); and - ⊖ if they refuse, they must include- - the grounds for the refusal (see below for acceptable reasons); and - the reasons they believe the grounds for the refusal apply to your request
+The request must be made on the approved Form 21 Request for approval to keep a pet in a rental property which can be obtained from the RTA.
+Make sure you keep a record to show when you have sent it. - The lessor or provider must respond to your request within 14 days after receiving it. - Their response must be in writing and state- - ⊖ whether they approve or refuse your request; and - ⊖ if they approve subject to conditions-they must include the conditions (see below for acceptable conditions); and - ⊖ if they refuse, they must include- - the grounds for the refusal (see below for acceptable reasons); and - the reasons they believe the grounds for the refusal apply to your request.